Railways give 'modern touch' to ladies coach of Mumbai local, replaces ghunghat with blazer

 The new logo is larger than the original one so that the commuters do not mistake it for a general compartment.

 Apart from redefining the image of a 'modern' Indian woman, the officials also intend on clearing any confusion around the compartments.
 To create a clear differentiation between the compartments, the red diagonal strips are also being enhanced.
-The coaches meant for senior citizens and handicapped people will be marked in yellow.
+Also, the coaches meant for senior citizens and handicapped people will be marked in yellow.

 |Po.no